About

 I was educated at the nation’s alma mater, where I studied literature and history and learned how to write like somebody who knows what the hell he’s talking about.
 Tribe Pride.

 I only believe in fake punts when they’re there.
 If they aren’t there, that’s what timeouts are for.
+I don’t like umpires or referees who take the job too seriously.
+Just call ’em like you see ’em and let’s get on with it.

 I also like John Francis, Erin McKeown (two-time inductee into the FYS 143-2 Hall of Fame), Sarah Lee Guthrie, Rob Tepper, Dom Flemons, Rhiannon Giddens, Leyla McCalla, Bhi Bhiman, Alynda Segarra, Will Johnson (purveyor of fine music and art), and Raye Zaragoza and think they kick ass for taking the time to come to Gettysburg and perform for our students and even meet with them to talk about protest music and social change.
 (Special shout out to Hilary Saunders, too, for coming to hang with us and talk about the experiences of women in the music industry and her work as an editor at No Depression.)
 I still wish Arlo had let us know that he was going to be hanging out at McClellan’s after his show.
 Next time, Arlo.